| CloserLook > John > John 11:49-57 and 12:1-11 |

 Yes, Jesus was a wanted man.

-If there had been printing presses in that day, His
+If there had been printing presses in that day, His picture

-picture would have been posted all over the city.
+would have been posted all over the city.

 So, would He come?

-Of course, He would!
+Of course He would!
+Not

-Not simply because attendance was compulsory, but because
+simply because attendance was compulsory, but because He had an appointment to

-in Luke 13:33 "Nevertheless I must
+Luke 13:33 "Nevertheless I must

 walk to day, and to morrow, and the day following: for it cannot be that a